ss3387/Chess-with-kivy/README.md

 # Chess-with-kivy

-A chess game
+A chess game - Offline works

 Not finished!
+Still need to make this professional and allow everyone to play it